Remarkable Women: Susan Chase

 FAYETTEVILLE, Ark.
-(KNWA) — March is International Women’s Month and in celebration, we’re honoring local women who create change and inspire us all.
+(KFTA) — March is International Women’s Month and in celebration, we’re honoring local women who create change and inspire us all.

 We received over 20 nominations for the 2020 Woman of the Year award but only four could be named finalists.